 Will they be for you, gifts to family and friends or a means to earn extra money?

-There will be the added cost in marketing and packaging your inventory of designs.
+If you accumulate inventory to sell your designs there will be the added cost in marketing and packaging as well.

 All of this can play a huge factor on the type of designs you create or at least create in the beginning.